elcoco/microdot/README.md

 Microdot is a simple dotfiles manager.

 What microdot does:
-- organize multiple sets of dotfiles for multiple systems into channels.
+- organize multiple sets of dotfiles for multiple systems into channels
-- keep all dotfiles in one dir
+- keep all dotfiles in one directory
 - provide tools to link and unlink the files

 What microdot doesn't:
 - syncing can be done with tools like nextcloud
-- for versioning, use git
+- for versioning, use git.

 ### Usage
 Channels are just subdirectories inside the dotfiles directory.